Thailand Work Visa For Indians

 When providing a proposed address in Thailand, be sure to give the name of your hotel and its address.
 Also, fill it with details from your accommodation booking confirmation, as the officers might check if your booking complies with the details provided on the visa application form.

 The name and address of the local guarantor are the details of a contact person in your home country.
-For example, your family member or tour company representative should be if you're traveling on tour.
+For example, your family member or tour company representative should be if you're travelling on tour.

 The name and Address of the Guarantor in Thailand normally can be left blank unless you will be stating that there will be a person who will provide accommodation for you or you will be applying for a Non-Immigrant Visa.